aws-samples/hive-emr-on-eks/README.md

 --job-driver '{
   "sparkSqlJobDriver": {
       "entryPoint": "s3://'$S3BUCKET'/app_code/job/set-of-hive-queries.sql",
-      "sparkSqlParameters": "--conf spark.driver.cores=1 --conf spark.executor.memory=4G --conf spark.driver.memory=1G --conf spark.executor.cores=2"}}' \
+      "sparkSqlParameters": "-hivevar S3Bucket='$S3BUCKET' -hivevar Key_ID=238"}}' \
 --configuration-overrides '{
     "applicationConfiguration": [
       {
         "classification": "spark-defaults",
         "properties": {
-          "spark.hive.metastore.uris": "thrift://hive-metastore:9083"
+          "spark.hive.metastore.uris": "thrift://hive-metastore:9083",
+          "spark.hadoop.hive.metastore.client.factory.class": "com.amazonaws.glue.catalog.metastore.AWSGlueDataCatalogHiveClientFactory"
         }
       }
     ],
     "monitoringConfiguration": {
       "s3MonitoringConfiguration": {"logUri": "s3://'$S3BUCKET'/elasticmapreduce/emr-containers"}}}'
 ```
-In this case, we are connecting to the standalone HMS `thrift://hive-metastore:9083` that is running in a k8s pod in the namespace `emr`.
-To execute Hive sql scripts with EMR on EKS, just replace these attributes in the submission script:
+In this case, we are connecting to the standalone HMS `thrift://hive-metastore:9083` that is running as a k8s pod in the namespace `emr`.

+NOTE: to directly submit Hive scripts to EMR on EKS, replace the following 2 attributes in the job submission script:
  -  change from `sparkSubmitJobDriver` to `sparkSqlJobDriver`
  -  change from `sparkSubmitParameters` to `sparkSqlParameters`